 Head towards the mountains and Red Apple Barn to pick your own pumpkin out of the field, or pick one out of their pile of pumpkins on the farm.
 There are small, mid-size and big pumpkins planted, including orange pumpkins, Cinderella, and other varieties.
 While you're there, be sure to play a round of cornhole, horseshoes, visit the covered bridge, or take a stroll.
 Open through Oct.
 31.

 3379 Tails Creek Rd.

 Berry Patch Farms

-At Berry Patch Farm, you'll take a hayride out to the pumpkin patch, returning with your prized pumkins to enjoy fresh apple cider, a homemade fried pie, and some boiled peanuts and popcorn.
+At Berry Patch Farm, you'll take a hayride out to the pumpkin patch, returning with your prized pumpkins to enjoy fresh apple cider, a homemade fried pie, and some boiled peanuts and popcorn.
 Once you've picked your perfect gourd and enjoyed some refreshments, plan to stick around a while for the kids to enjoy the playground and baby farm animals.
-Hayride and pumpkin patch are open weekends in Oct. from 10 a.m. to 7 p.m., and some weekday mornings.
+Hayride and pumpkin patch are open weekends in Oct., and some weekday mornings.
 Check the schedule before you go to confirm their availability, but they plan to be open through Oct.
-27.
+30.

 786 Arnold Mill Rd.